 - Seek independent financial advice before you move

 - Tell HM Revenue and Customs that you are moving overseas.
 This allows them to let you know of any UK tax liability you may have even though you are living overseas.
-And more importantly can allow any UK pension you have to be paid gross (no tax deducted) and taxed in your country of residence (only applies if the country you live in has a double taxation agreement with the UK).
+And more importantly can allow any UK pension you have to be paid gross (no tax deducted) and taxed in your country of residence - if the country you live in has a double taxation agreement with the UK.

 - Check what reciprocal agreements are in place with the destination country regarding your UK state pension and other social security benefits

 - Find out about your welfare rights while abroad